noahehall/theBookOfNoah/_aws.md

   15. what is a dynamodb scan ?
     - scan operations examines every item in a table
     - returns all data attributes for every item (unless you use ProjectionExpression parameter)
+  16. how do you calculate read provisioned throughput?
+    - size of per read rounded to nearest 4kb chunk / 4kb * x # of items = read throughput
+    - divide final answer by 2 for eventually consistent
+    - final answer must be an integer, so round up
+  17. how do you calculate write provisioned throughput?
+    - # of items * kb size per second
+  18. what happens if you exceed your provisioned throughput?
+    + you get a 400 http status code: ProvisionedThroughputExceededException